michaelradionov/bdsm/README.md

 Please request your engine by creating new issue on Github!
 Give me your engine's config file example and I'll add it to the script. 👍

 ## Installation
 Fast way (in one step).
-Worked for me on Linux
+Worked on Mac, Linux and Windows (terminals with bash support)
 ```
 eval "$(curl "https://raw.githubusercontent.com/michaelradionov/bdsm/master/install.sh")"
 ```